mroughan/CivilizationMap/README.md

 ### Final stuff

-Obviously this is Avalon Hill content, and I am happy to remove it, if anyone cares.
+Obviously this is based on Avalon Hill content, and I am happy to remove it, if anyone cares.
 The only reason I think it is reasonable to put it up here is that as far as I know, its way out of print, and almost impossible to get hold of (except for other perhaps dubious quality reprinted boards).